 The Trinity River Corridor Project is one of the most monumental public works and economic development projects ever attempted.
-As flood protection, recreation, environmental restoration, economic development, and major transportation components converge along the Trinity River, residents and visitors from around the world will experience a new and exciting destination within the City of Dallas.
+As flood protection, recreation, environmental restoration, economic development, and major transportation components converge along the Trinity River, and thousands of residents and visitors from around the world are experiencing this new and exciting destination within the City of Dallas.

 Trinity River Wind Festival at Trammell Crow Park.

 Dallas' glittering image is redefined by the many different aspects of the Trinity River corridor including wildlife habitat, wetlands, trails, the Great Trinity Forest, and amazing recreational facilities such as the Trinity River Audubon Center, Texas Horse Park, Trinity Forest Golf Club, and Ronald Kirk Bridge and Felix H. Lozada, Sr. Gateway.

 These "wild" areas and amenities are the framework stimulating a new style of urban development.
 Already, stunning condominiums and townhouses, modern office towers, and a variety of outdoor dining, and retail options have sprung up on both sides of the Dallas Floodway.
 (The floodway begins along I-30 to the north and ends slightly south of Cornith Street and 8th Street.)